ENCCS/openmp-gpu/content/miniapp.rst

   Iterations took 0.426 seconds.
   Average temperature: 58.065097

-This report will help us check whether our attempts to optimize made the code faster while keepint it correct.
+This report will help us check whether our attempts to optimize made the code faster while keeping it correct.

 Initial and boundary conditions
 -------------------------------